 North Wales is a paradise for landscape photographers.
 From rugged coastlines to stunning waterfalls, from iconic castles to other-worldly mountain tops.
-As a photographer you are truly spoilt for choice.
+As a photographer in North Wales, you are truly spoilt for choice.

 Two of the best areas to capture beautiful photographs in North Wales are Snowdonia National Park and the Isle of Anglesey.

 - 1 What Makes Photography in North Wales So Good?

 - 2 20 Top Spots For Photography In North Wales